hmerritt/adrift/README.md

 A custom config is used to enable the use of **SASS-in-JS**.

-SASS allows for theming to be imported and used directly with the Linaria styles.
+SASS allows for theming to be imported and used directly within the Linaria styles.

 ```js
 const card = css`